-The proposed language in Part A of the overture amends Book of Order F-1.0403’s affirmation of the “rich diversity of the Church’s membership” by adding the following bracketed text: “In Christ, by the power of the Spirit, God unites persons through baptism, regardless of race, ethnicity, age, sex, [gender identity, sexual orientation,] disability, geography, or theological conviction.”
+The proposed language in Part A of the Olympia Overture amends the Book of Order F-1.0403’s affirmation of the “rich diversity of the Church’s membership” by adding the following bracketed text: “In Christ, by the power of the Spirit, God unites persons through baptism, regardless of race, ethnicity, age, sex, [gender identity, sexual orientation,] disability, geography, or theological conviction.”
 This was approved by the committee without an amendment.

-The majority of the committee’s discussion focused on the second part of the overture, changes to G-2.0104b, which states candidates for ordination will receive an examination of their “calling, gifts, preparation, and suitability for the responsibilities of ordered ministry” which “shall include, but not be limited to, a determination of the candidate’s ability and commitment to fulfill all requirements as expressed in the constitutional questions for ordination and installation (W-4.0404).
-To this text, POL-01 proposes the following addition: [and in the principles of participation, representation, and non-discrimination found in F-1.0403].”
+The majority of the committee’s discussion focused on the second part of the Olympia Overture, changes to G-2.0104b, which states candidates for ordination will receive an examination of their “calling, gifts, preparation, and suitability for the responsibilities of ordered ministry” which “shall include, but not be limited to, a determination of the candidate’s ability and commitment to fulfill all requirements as expressed in the constitutional questions for ordination and installation (W-4.0404).
+To this text, POL-01 proposes the following addition: [and in the principles of participation, representation, and non-discrimination found in F-1.0403].

-After several attempts to perfect the second part of the motion, the committee finally approved the addition of, “and in the principles of participation and representation found in F-1.0403,” immediately preceding the last sentence of the G-2.0104b, and deleting the proposed “non-discrimination.”
+After several attempts to perfect the second part of the motion, the committee finally approved the addition of “and in the principles of participation and representation found in F-1.0403,” immediately preceding the last sentence of the G-2.0104b, and deleting the proposed “non-discrimination.”
 This would require councils that ordain or install individuals to inquire into the candidate’s understanding of F-1.0403, “the rich diversity of the Church’s membership.”
 How a council evaluates the inquirer’s answers is still unclear.
 While the council has the right to determine its own membership, anxiety exists around how this will affect individuals.

-Brian Ellison, executive director of the Covenant Network of Presbyterians said, “I’m appreciative of the thoughtful amendment the committee made to the overture.
+Brian Ellison executive director of the Covenant Network of Presbyterians said, “I’m appreciative of the thoughtful amendment the committee made to the overture.
 The overture does not – and was never intended to – compel any particular answers from candidates or restrain anyone’s conscience.”

 “Fundamentalism is wrong, even when I happen to agree with the fundamentals.
 [The second part of the POL-01] opens the door to weaponizing our polity. … While much has been said about whether this overture includes a litmus test or not, only time may tell.”